Lry722/godot-voxel-practice/README.md

 Based on Zylann's Voxel Game example.
 Some features that were not included in the original example will be added in the future.
 The coding process is here https://www.bilibili.com/video/BV1mN411J7yv/ <br/>
 <br/>
 Implemented features:<br/>
-- Basic terrain generator with 1 noise and 1 curve
+Basic terrain generator with 1 noise and 1 curve<br/>
-- Basic FPS character controller
+Basic FPS character controller<br/>
-- Generation of small structures such as trees (less than 16x16x16)
+Generation of small structures such as trees (less than 16x16x16)<br/>
-- Select block
+Select block<br/>